 At the northwest corner of the parking area, go through a rustic gate and enter the Wildflower Woods, an area enclosed to exclude deer.
 Go down stone steps and turn left, heading toward the lake.
-Bear right and pass a locked gate that leads to Wildflower Island (open only for guided tours), then bear right again and cross a curved boardwalk that overlooks the lake, with the bridge to Wildflower Island on the right.
+Now following the blue-blazed Lakeside Loop, bear rightand pass a locked gate that leads to Wildflower Island (open only for guided tours), then bear right again and cross a curved boardwalk that overlooks the lake, with the bridge to Wildflower Island on the right.
 The trail now bears right, goes through another rustic gate, and continues on a footpath parallel to the lake shore, crossing over exposed tree roots and traversing several small rock outcrops.
 The trail offers views over the lake, with benches provided for those who wish to pause and contemplate the surroundings.

 As you reach the western end of the lake, the trail approaches the paved road.
 The road runs directly along the shore of lake, and to provide a more pleasant route for hikers, a floating boardwalk has been constructed along the southwestern shore of the lake.

 At the end of the boardwalk, you’ll reach a T-intersection.
 Turn right, still following the blue-blazed Lakeside Trail.
 A short distance beyond, you’ll come to a Y-intersection by a stone wall.
-Here, you should take the left fork and continue on the orange-blazed Hilltop Trail (also the route of the green-blazed Briarcliff-Peekskill Trail), which parallels the stone wall on the right.
+Here, you should take the left fork and continue on the orange-blazed Three Lakes Loop (also the route of the green-blazed Briarcliff-Peekskill Trail), which parallels the stone wall on the right.
 Just ahead, the trail crosses a bridge over a stream and turns left to parallel it.

 After turning right, away from the stream, and passing some interesting rock formations, the trail emerges onto a clearing for power lines.
 It turns left onto a grassy road, then turns right and crosses under the power lines.
 After traversing a short boardwalk, you’ll reach a T-intersection.
-Here, the Hilltop Trail leaves to the right, but you should turn left, continuing to follow the green-blazed Briarcliff-Peekskill Trail.
+Here, the Three Lakes Loop leaves to the right, but you should turn left, continuing to follow the green-blazed Briarcliff-Peekskill Trail.

 In 750 feet, you’ll come to a junction where the white-blazed Teatown Hill Trail begins on the left.
 Turn left and follow this trail uphill to its terminus at a power line tower, which offers a broad southeast-facing view.